Drifter-Supremo/new-freya/memory-bank/activeContext.md

 # Active Context: Freya Backend Rebuild

+> Modular refactor complete; backend code is now split into core/ (config, errors), api/routes/ (endpoints), and main.py (entrypoint only).
+No file will exceed 300-400 lines.
+Server and health endpoint work after refactor.

 ## Current Work Focus

 - Planning and documentation for the Python + FastAPI + PostgreSQL backend rebuild.